versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 Minimum system requirements are (as a general rule, **we recommend using the latest versions of everything**):

- - WordPress 4.4 or higher (4.1+ should work but is not thoroughly tested)
+ - WordPress 4.8 or higher
  - PHP 5.6 or higher
- - Git 1.9 or higher installed on the server
+ - Git 1.9 or higher (2.13 or newer recommended)
  - Apache, nginx or IIS 7+ web server
  - `proc_open()` enabled
  - Write permissions in the site root and everywhere under it